Transfer operators and topological field theory: Pathintegral representation

 acting on the so-called gauge fermion,

-Models with $\mathcal Q$-exact actions, such as the one in Eq.(\ref{TFT}), are cohomological topological field theories. \cite{TFT, WittenTFT1, WittenTFT2, Labastida, Frenkel, Blau, Atiyah, Anselmi} Such theories allow for the calculation of certain topological invariants as expectation values of $\mathcal Q$-closed operators on instantons.
+The wideast class of models with $\mathcal Q$-exact actions, such as the one in Eq.(\ref{TFT}), are the cohomological field theories. \cite{TFT,WittenTFT1,WittenTFT2,Labastida,Frenkel,Blau,Atiyah,Anselmi} Such theories allow for the calculation of certain topological invariants as expectation values of $\mathcal Q$-closed operators on supersymmetric states.
 We will discuss this issue in some more details in Sec.\ref{BeyondInstantons} below.